Brontë family: Emily Brontë

 Emily Brontë (1818–1848) has been called the "Sphinx of Literature", writing without the slightest desire for fame and only for her own satisfaction.
 She was obsessively timid outside the family circle, to the point of turning her back on her partners in conversation without saying a word.

 With a single novel, Wuthering Heights (1847), and poems with an elemental power, she reached the heights of literature.
-Though she was almost unknown during her life, posterity classes her as "top level" in the literary canon"The place of Wuthering Heights in the literary canon is assured" : see the synopsis of Wuthering Heights in the Critical commentary of Heather Glen, p.
-351. of English literature.
-Simone de Beauvoir, in The Second Sex (1949), chooses only Emily Brontë, Virginia Woolf and ("sometimes") Mary Webb, Colette and Mansfield, as among those who have tried to approach nature "in its inhuman freedom".
+Though she was almost unknown during her life, posterity classes her as "top level" in the literary canon of English literature.
+Simone de Beauvoir, in The Second Sex (1949), chooses only Emily Brontë, Virginia Woolf and ("sometimes") Mary Webb, Colette and Katherine Mansfield, as among those who have tried to approach nature "in its inhuman freedom".

 Above all, Emily loved to wander about the wild landscape of the moors around Haworth.
 In September 1848 her health began to decline rapidly.
 Consumptive, she refused all treatment, with the exception of a visit from a London doctor, because although it was already too late, her relatives insisted.
 Despite popular belief, Emily did not die on the dining room sofa.
 There is no contemporary evidence for the story and Charlotte, in her letter to William Smith Williams, mentions Emily's dog Keeper lying at the side of her death bed.
 It is possible that she left an unfinished manuscript that Charlotte burned to avoid such controversy as followed the publication of Wuthering Heights.
 Several documents exist that allude to the possibility, although no proof corroborating this suggestion has ever been found.